Esri/arcgis-runtime-samples-android/java/offline-geocode/README.md

 ## How to use the sample

-Type the address in the Search menu option or select from the list to `Geocode` the address and view the result on the map.
+Select an address from the drop-down list to `Geocode` the address and view the result on the map.
 Tap the location you want to reverse geocode.
 Select the pin to highlight the `PictureMarkerSymbol` (i.e. single tap on the pin) and then tap-hold and drag on the map to get real-time geocoding.

 ## How it works